 If your business is small and recently launched, pricing acquires increased critical significance, too.
 Given the scarce resources available to fledgeling business organisations, even a short run of lacklustre sales can be lethal.

 As with many essential things in business, finding the right price is a balancing act; you have to juggle various priorities such as costs, profitability, neutralising the competition and, of course, attracting enough customers as well.
+But how do you know which approach is the best one to take?

 With so many factors to keep an eye on, there is no single universal roadmap to finding the right price for businesses.
 Instead, there are several different types of pricing strategies in business management, each with their own strengths, weaknesses, and applicability in specific contexts.